Terms and Conditions

-7.4 This Clause 7 shall survive termination of the Agreement, howsoever arising.
+6.4 This Clause 6 shall survive termination of this Agreement, howsoever arising.

-(b) BridgeU shall use reasonably commercial endeavours to correct substantial program errors in the Platform within 30 days of discovery or notification of the error; and
+(b) BridgeU shall use reasonable commercial endeavours to correct substantial program errors in the Platform within 30 days of discovery or notification of the error; and

 (c) respond within a reasonable period of time to all technical questions relating to use of the Platform submitted by the Customer in writing to BridgeU.

-The Customer hereby grants BridgeU a non-exclusive, worldwide, irrevocable and royalty-free license to use Customer’s name and logo to refer to Customer’s use of the Platform on BridgeU’s website and it its sales and promotion material for the duration of the Term and five (5) years thereafter.
+8.1 The Customer hereby grants BridgeU a non-exclusive, worldwide, irrevocable and royalty-free license to use Customer’s name and logo to refer to Customer’s use of the Platform on BridgeU’s website and in its sales and promotional material for the duration of the Term and for five (5) years thereafter.

-10.1 BridgeU shall use commercially reasonable endeavours to make the Platform available 24 hours a day, seven days a week, except for planned and unscheduled maintenance.
+9.1 BridgeU shall use commercially reasonable endeavours to make the Platform available 24 hours a day, seven days a week, except for any planned and unscheduled maintenance.